hellodanylo/ucla-deeplearning/README.md

 ./dev/cli.py ec2-tunnel htop
 ```

-Run this the first time or if you removed the Jupyter container:
+To create and start the Jupyter container on the EC2 instance:
 ```
 ./dev/cli.py jupyter-up --remote
 ```